'Jihadi John' killer from Islamic State beheading videos unmasked as Londoner

 The 26-year-old militant used the videos to threaten the West, admonish its Arab allies and taunt President Barack Obama and British Prime Minister David Cameron before petrified hostages cowering in orange jump suits.

-Emwazi’s name was first disclosed by the Washington Post, citing unidentified former associates.
+Emwazi’s name was first disclosed by the Washington Post.
 Two U.S. government sources who spoke on condition of anonymity confirmed to Reuters that investigators believed Jihadi John was Emwazi.

 Dressed entirely in black, a balaclava covering all but his eyes and the bridge of his nose and a holster under his left arm, Jihadi John became a menacing symbol of Islamic State brutality and one of the world’s most wanted men.